Anti-transgender movement in the United Kingdom: Impact abroad

+Canada

+The British Cass Review was cited as justification for Alberta's anti-trans legislation, including a ban on gender-affirming healthcare for young people.

+United States

+The Republican Party in the 2020s has extensively cited British anti-trans measures as justification to implement their own in the United States, both at the state and the federal level, as well as in court.

 Sweden

 In March 2021, the Karolinska University Hospital in Sweden announced, citing the UK court decision in Bell v.
-Tavistock, that it would not longer prescribe puberty blockers to patients under 16, and would only allow patients between the ages of 16 and 18 to access gender affirming care as part of an approved clinical trial.
+Tavistock, that it would no longer prescribe puberty blockers to patients under 16, and would only allow patients between the ages of 16 and 18 to access gender affirming care as part of an approved clinical trial.

 New Zealand

-On November 19, 2025, the Ministry of Health under the right-wing New Zealand First and ACT party coalition and led by Simeon Brown, announced a ban on puberty blockers for minors with gender dysphoria set to take effect on December 19, 2025.
-Minors with gender dysphoria already on puberty blockers will be able to continue them and the drug will also remain available for other uses like early onset puberty.
-Brown cited the Cass Review in his decision and said the ban will remain in place until the completion of the United Kingdom's clinical trial on puberty blockers.
+On 19 November 2025, the Ministry of Health under the right-wing New Zealand First and ACT party coalition and led by Simeon Brown, announced a ban on puberty blockers for minors with gender dysphoria set to take effect on 19 December 2025, but was delayed pending judicial review.
+Minors with gender dysphoria already on puberty blockers would be able to continue them and the drug will remained available for other uses like early onset puberty.
+Brown cited the Cass Review in his decision and said the ban would remain in place until the completion of the United Kingdom's clinical trial on puberty blockers.
 The ban was strongly condemned by the Royal Australian and New Zealand College of Psychiatrists (RANZCP), the Professional Association for Transgender Health Aotearoa (PATHA) and multiple other doctors in New Zealand.
 The ban was also condemned by the opposition centre-left Labour Party as well as members of the Green Party.